hemzaz/nvidia-acceleration-on-ubuntu/README.md

 ### <a id="high-dpi-support">High DPI Support

 First, run gnome-tweaks and adjust "Fonts" > "Scaling Factor".
-Enter or press the `+` or `-` buttons until reaching the screen DPI divided by 96.
-For example, a 109 DPI screen divided by 96 equals 1.14 rounded to 2 decimal places.
+Enter a floating value or press the `+` or `-` buttons until reaching the screen DPI divided by 96.
+For example, a 109 DPI screen divided by 96 equals 1.14 for the scaling factor rounded to 2 decimal places.
 That will update the `Xft.dpi` value, preferably matching the screen DPI.
-Subsequently, adjust the font sizes for "Interface Text", "Document Text", "Monospace Text", and "Legacy Window Titles".
+Subsequently, adjust the font size to 11 or 10 for "Interface Text", "Document Text", and "Legacy Window Titles"; size 13 or 12 for Monospace Text.

 ```bash
 sudo apt update                    # as super user